InteractiveOfficeProject/client/README.md

 ## Running

- * Download one of the releases.
-Execute `mono InteractiveOfficeClient.exe` on Linux
+ * Download one of the releases as 7z and unpack it
+ * Run it: `mono InteractiveOfficeClient.exe` on Linux, double-click on the `InteractiveOfficeClient.exe` in Windows
    * Untested on Windows/Mac
- * You must have GTK installed (untested)
+ * You must have GTK installed (untested/unknown)

 ## Next Steps